 The truth is, very few people on this planet have wash and go hair.
 Many people look like they do (like the girl you work with whose hair is perfect all day long), but they have to work at it.
 They experiment with the right shampoo, get regular haircuts, try out new styling techniques, and they probably use product in their hair.
 By the way, we all secretly hate the girl with the perfect all day hair.
 It's okay.

 If you don't want to use product in your hair, don't expect your hair to look like you did.
-Bottom line: new products are awesome and could give you a brand new appreciation for your hair.
+Have you ever noticed how many products your stylist uses during your haircut/blowout?
+If you're still using Panteen ProV and Aqua net, it's time to find out why professional products are superior and will actually help you achieve salon hair everyday.
+Bottom line: new professional products are awesome and could give you a brand new appreciation for your hair.

 Just because you're using product, doesn't mean you're using it right.
 If you're one of those girls that have been using the same product you used 10 years ago (it's okay, you don't have to admit it out loud), it is time for a change.
 Ask for advice on your hair products, and implement that advice at home.
 If your product isn't working out, ask to exchange your product for something that will work for you.